 However, in order to prove to the court that this is indeed true, you must be able to prove one of five scenarios that have been set out in Section 95(3) of the Women’s Charter.

 - Unreasonable Behaviour

-- Separation for 3 years with spouse’s consent
+- Separation for 3 years with a spouse’s consent

 - Separation for 4 years

-What does these actually mean?
+What do these actually mean?
 Let’s get into the details.

-- Verbal and emotional abuse directed at spouse
+- Verbal and emotional abuse directed at your spouse

 - Drug addiction